 Underage drinking is illegal and highly discouraged.
-Keep in mind, unlawful use, possession/selling, manufacturing, giving or furnishing false ID to individuals is a Class A Misdemeanor with sanctions of $2,500 fine and/or one year in jail.
+Keep in mind that unlawful use, possession/selling, manufacturing, and giving or furnishing false ID to individuals are Class A Misdemeanors with sanctions of $2,500 fine and/or one year in jail.

 - Take care of yourself.
 Don't put yourself in a situation where other people might have to take care of you.